aliaan123/UniSearcher/ReadMe.md

 This endpoint will retrieve information about the universities in neighbouring countries, given that they have the same `{:partial_or_complete_university_name}` component in their institution name (for example: applied science).
 This should not include universities from the given country itself.
- *Note that this endpoint will not always be able to filter out the given countries if they have spaces in their names.*

 ````